enthought/edge-examples/panel-app-example/README.md

-# Edge OAuth2 Native Base Image

-This folder contains the source for building the `quay.io/enthought/edge-oauth2-app` Docker image.
-This image is used as a base image for example native apps to implement authentication functionality.
+# Panel App Example

+This folder contains a Panel application that showcases how to create a data visualization hosted by Edge native application.
+The panel app is packaged as Docker image that will be consumed by Edge's JupyterHub spawner system.

 ## Requirements